Secure communication even over insecure networks.

 • Auditing: Monitor and review access control decisions for any anomalies that could require immediate remediation.
 Auditing is a critical component of Spectra for activity monitoring, analysis, and incident response.
 Every access denied and/or any activity that conflicts with pre-defined rules in the provisioning and administration process will raise red flags.
 The administrators will be alerted via email, SMS, and/or Dashboard messages.

-• Authentication, Authorization, and Auditing in a single solution: Under closer examination, many solutions that promise authentication and authorization for the particular case of M2M will end up revealing themselves involving humans in critical steps of these procedures.
+Authentication, Authorization, and Auditing – All in One: Most solutions that promise authentication and authorization for M2M actually involve human intervention in critical steps of these procedures.
 Except for the Trusted Administrator required for managing applications on Spectra Dashboard, the entire operation of Spectra is done in the legitimate context of M2M: from machines to machines with no humans involved.
-Several applications are typically required to cover authentication, authorization, and auditing for M2M adequately.
-Spectra brings the tripe A in a single lightweight yet robust IAM solution.
+Typically, multiple applications are required to cover authentication, authorization, and auditing for M2M.
+Spectra brings the triple A in a single lightweight yet robust IAM solution.

-• PKC, not PKI: The power and utility of public key cryptography (PKC) in modern cryptography are indisputable.
-However, for quite some time, many believed that PKC required an entire system of trust based on certificates and a hierarchically-intensive model of generation and verification of these certifications for being maximized results.
+PKC, not PKI: The power and utility of public key cryptography (PKC) is indisputable.
+However, many people believed that PKC required an entire system of trust – based on a hierarchically-intensive model of certificate generation and verification for optimal results.
 This system is known as public key infrastructure (PKI), embodied with functional and financial complexities that inevitably result in penalties for performance and cost.
-By targeting efficiency, flexibility, scalability, and yet security and privacy by design, Spectra employs the best of PKC (such as asymmetric encryption, which is useful for secure peer-to-peer communication) without the worst of PKI (high cost, bureaucracy, and penalties in performance).
+Spectra’s efficient, flexible, scalable, secure and private design employs the best of PKC (such as asymmetric encryption, which is useful for secure peer-to-peer communication) without the worst of PKI (high cost, bureaucracy, and penalties in performance).

-• No dependency on network security: As the only communication security mechanism or as an additional communication security layer, Spectra is ready to provide end-to-end encryption for all exchanges between machines within the scope of Spectra applications with no impact from context-based security or lack thereof.
+No Dependency on Network Security: As a sole communication security mechanism or as an additional communication security layer, Spectra is ready to provide end-to-end encryption for all exchanges between machines within the scope of Spectra applications with no impact from context-based security or lack thereof.

 contact